 Discriminatory policies of Myanmar’s government since the late 1970s have compelled hundreds of thousands of Muslim Rohingya to flee their homes in the predominantly Buddhist country.
 Most have crossed by land into Bangladesh, while others have taken to the sea to reach Indonesia, Malaysia, and Thailand.

 Renewed violence, including reported rape, murder, and arson in 2017, triggered a massive exodus of Rohingya amid charges of ethnic cleansing against Myanmar’s security forces.
-Those forces claim to be carrying out a campaign to reinstate stability in the western region of Myanmar.
+Those forces claimed they carried out a campaign to reinstate stability in the western region of Myanmar.

 Who are the Rohingya?

 The Rohingya are an ethnic Muslim minority who practice a Sufi-inflected variation of Sunni Islam.
-A majority of the estimated one million Rohingya in Myanmar reside in Rakhine State, where they account for nearly a third of the population.
+Before August 2017, the majority of the estimated one million Rohingya in Myanmar resided in Rakhine State, where they accounted for nearly a third of the population.
 They differ from Myanmar’s dominant Buddhist groups ethnically, linguistically, and religiously.

 The Rohingya trace their origins in the region to the fifteenth century, when thousands of Muslims came to the former Arakan Kingdom.
 Many others arrived during the nineteenth and early twentieth centuries, when Rakhine was governed by colonial rule as part of British India.
 Since independence in 1948, successive governments in Burma, renamed Myanmar in 1989, have refuted the Rohingya’s historical claims and denied the group recognition as one of the country’s 135 ethnic groups.
 The Rohingya are largely considered illegal immigrants from Bangladesh, even though many trace their roots in Myanmar back centuries.